 Early Life

 Frank Leonard VanderSloot was born on August 14, 1948, in Billings, Montana.
-His family moved to an 80-acre farm in northern Idaho shortly after his birth.
-Growing up in a modest household, VanderSloot learned the value of hard work early on, assisting with farm chores and contributing to the family's income from a young age.
-He joined the Church of Jesus Christ of Latter-day Saints at age 16 and later served a mission in the Netherlands.
+He grew up in a family of modest means, learning the values of hard work and determination from a young age.
+His family moved to an 80-acre farm in northern Idaho when he was a year old.
+Frank took charge of the family farm while his father worked on the railroad, instilling in him a strong work ethic and a deep connection to his Idaho roots.
+At 16, he joined the Church of Jesus Christ of Latter-day Saints and served a mission in the Netherlands.

 Rise to Success